Blank Dialogs for .NET Framework 2.0 Patches

 - Ctrl + Click to select ActionTe.ENU and Error.ENU (or any supported corresponding files for other languages, using the three-letter language abbreviation as the file extension)

 - Click the Transform menu and select Transform Properties…

 - Click the Transform menu and select Generate Transform…

 - Save the .mst file

-I have created transforms for all languages contained in the Windows Installer SDK, along with strings.txt that describes what language – in both native and English names
+I have created transforms for all languages contained in the Windows Installer SDK, along with strings.txt that describes what language – in both native and English names – each file contains.

-pick the correct UI transform however is necessary.
+When installing the redistributable, your bootstrap application will have to pick the correct UI transform however is necessary.
 You can then install the .NET Framework 2.0 redistributable with the following command.

 dotnetfx.exe /c:"msiexec.exe /i netfx.msi /l*v install.log USING_EXUIH=1

 Substitute path with the path to the transform you want to use, and of course substitute "enu" with the three-letter Windows language code you want to use during translation.
 Do be aware that this is the language that will be used when installing future patches since the transform is cached along with the product package.
 You cannot, unfortunately, transform a package when installing a patch; it must be done during the initial installation.